Fox C-6 School District: History

-Rickman Auditorium
+James J. Rickman Auditorium

 Built in 1986, the Rickman Auditorium is located on the Fox Campus.
 The Auditorium boasts over 1,400 seats and welcomes over 100,000 visitors every year.
 The auditorium serves the needs of the many events hosted by all of the schools in the district.
 In addition, the auditorium has also hosted many concerts and community events over the years.
+The Rickman Auditorium is home to Fox High School's Theater Troupe, which has hosted shows like Legally Blonde, High School Musical, and more.